ncatlab/nlab-content/pages/8/7/7/1/1778/content.md

 +-- {: .proof}
 ###### Proof

-One considers the spectral sequence associated with the Cech double complex.
+One considers the spectral sequence associated with the &#268;ech double complex.
 Details are on page 28 of

 * Brylinski, _Loop spaces, characteristic classes and geometric quantization_